abdullahh545/project-2/README.md

-# 🎯 My Task List - Personal Dream ManagerA beautiful and intuitive web application that helps you create, organize, and track your personal Task list goals.
-Built with Node.js, Express, MongoDB, and EJS templating engine.
+# 🎯 My Task List -

 Hi, my name is Abdullah, and this is my Task List Web Application — a full-stack project built using Node.js, Express, MongoDB, and EJS.